13xforever/Chess-Coding-Adventure/UCI Specification.md

 | the engine can switch off Nullmove and set the playing style<br/><pre>option name Nullmove type check default true<br/>option name Style type combo default Normal var Solid var Normal var Risky</pre> |
 |                                                                                                                                                                                                         | the engine has sent all parameters and is ready<br/><pre>uciok</pre>                                                                                                             |
 > [!Note]
-> here the GUI can already send a `quit` command if it just wants to find out
+> Here the GUI can already send a `quit` command if it just wants to find out
 > details about the engine, so the engine should not initialize its internal
 > parameters before here.